John D. Winters: Marriage and family

 On January 26, 1952, Winters wed Frances Locke (1921–2006) in her native Ashdown in Little River County in southwestern Arkansas.
-They had met at Louisiana Tech, where she served as acquisitions librarian from 1948-1984.
+They had met at Louisiana Tech, where she served as acquisitions librarian from 1948 to 1984.
 They had no children.

 Academic career

 Winters, who did not use the designation "Jr.," was professor of history at Louisiana Tech from 1948 until his retirement in 1984.

 The Civil War in Louisiana

-Sponsored by a state commission as part of observance of the centennial of the American Civil War, Winters produced the first history and only single volume about the war in Louisiana, from 1861-1865.
+Sponsored by a state commission as part of observance of the centennial of the American Civil War, Winters produced the first history and only single volume about the war in Louisiana, from 1861 to 1865.
 He was among historians who believed that the war in the west had been overlooked.
 Winters organized his history by year, covering the progress of the war in actions across the state.
 He provided extensive details about a range of battles and skirmishes, and guerrilla actions, as well as assessing the influence of these engagements on the overall American Civil War and the people in Louisiana.
 The loss of control of New Orleans in 1862 to Union forces was particularly significant.
 He also explored politics, economics, and social issues.

-In his preface to the book, Winters acknowledged the role of his wife, who served as the Louisiana Tech acquisitions librarian from 1948-1984.
+In his preface to the book, Winters acknowledged the role of his wife, who served as the Louisiana Tech acquisitions librarian from 1948 to 1984.
 She helped conduct the years of extensive research in various historical records and helped write this book.
 In his preface to the book, Winters acknowledges his wife's assistance and also the contributions of two historians who guided him in the process, former Louisiana Tech president F. Jay Taylor, who read the manuscript, and the LSU historian T. Harry Williams, who wrote the foreword.